Alfredo Ramos Martínez: Mexico 1910–1929

 The political situation in Mexico remained extremely volatile for the next decade and by 1920 Ramos Martínez was reinstated as Director of the Academy.
 Despite all the politics, the Open Air Schools flourished and Ramos Martínez was acknowledged as a true innovator in the Mexican art world and frequently called the 'Father of Modern Mexican Art'.
-To quote Ramón Alva de la Canal in "Los acaparadores de murales", "...the true force behind contemporary Mexican painting wasn't Diego Rivera; it was Alfredo Ramos Martínez."

 Ramos Martínez' art pedagocial ideas were introduced in Japan by the Japanese painter Tamiji Kitagawa, who worked as a teacher at the Open Air Schools in Tlalpan and Taxco during the 1920s and 1930s, and became an influential figure in the liberal art education movement in postwar Japan.

 While Ramos Martínez invested most of his energy in teaching and the establishment of his Open Air Schools, he also continued his own work as a painter.
 In 1923, he was awarded the Grand Cross of the Order of Leopold by King Albert I of Belgium in recognition of his contributions to the visual arts.

 In 1928, Ramos Martínez married Maria de Sodi Romero of Oaxaca.
 Their daughter, Maria was born one year later, suffering from a crippling bone disease.
 Ramos Martínez resigned as Director of the Academy and sought treatment for his daughter's condition.
 During his stay at the border between Mexico and the United States, where Ramos Martínez was in Ensenada, Baja California, waiting for the American consulate to approve his immigration visa to the United States to bring his daughter with health problems to the latter country, he was hired to create murals and portraits at Playa Ensenada, hotel and casino.
 Many of the murals and paintings that still decorate the walls and ceilings of the old former hotel, were characterized by their geometric, Renaissance, and medieval features, which gave a touch of exaltation to the highly decorated tourist complex.
 The family first traveled to the Mayo Clinic in Rochester, Minnesota, and eventually settled in the milder climate of Los Angeles, with Maria under the care of Dr. John A. Wilson.